argossy/gmia_public/README.md

-# Infant Gut Microbiome Associated with Fear Behavior
+# Infant Gut Microbiome Associated with Fear Behavior in a Pilot Study

 ### Code availability